birddevelper/FlexiTable/README.md

   tableId : id attribute of the table tag (Strig) rtl : Indicates right to left direction.
-(Boolean, Default : false) verticalHeaders : changes the orientation of the headers to vertical (Boolean, Default : false) arraySeperator : Indicates the character(s) between array items in cells (Strig, Default : ', ') refreshPriod : Time interval to re-fetch data from source. it is in millisecond.
+(Boolean, Default : false) verticalHeaders : changes the orientation of the headers to vertical (Boolean, Default : false) arraySeparator : Indicates the character(s) between array items in cells (Strig, Default : ', ') refreshPriod : Time interval to re-fetch data from source. it is in millisecond.
 (Integer, Default : it is disabled by default.
 Only applicable for calling the function on a container with selector ) columnsTitle : a dictionary to set optional title for json path }